 Simlogic introduces SkillupVR medical simulation platform

-Gothenburg-based Simlogic has introduced SkillupVR, an innovative medical simulation platform designed to enhance clinical training through immersive, interactive experiences.
-SkillupVR empowers healthcare professionals with customisable medical scenarios, a virtual simulation center, and real-time performance tracking to improve critical decision-making and teamwork.
+Simlogic, based in Gothenburg, launched SkillupVR, a medical simulation platform that enhances clinical training with immersive, interactive experiences.
+It offers customisable scenarios, a virtual center, and real-time performance tracking to improve decision-making and teamwork.

-Originally a pilot project with two hospitals in Singapore just before the COVID-19 pandemic, the platform has evolved and been rigorously tested by more than 20 healthcare and educational institutions across Europe and Asia, demonstrating its adaptability and effectiveness in complex medical training.
+The platform began as a pilot project with two hospitals in Singapore before the COVID-19 pandemic.
+Since then, it has evolved and been tested by over 20 healthcare and educational institutions across Europe and Asia, proving its adaptability in medical training.

-Several institutions have now adopted the technology as part of their curriculum.
+Several institutions have adopted the technology into their curriculum.

-Simlogic has signed a Memorandum of Understanding (MOU) with a major private hospital group in Germany to integrate VR into its medical training programs.
-Additionally, a grant from Vinnova, Sweden’s innovation agency, will support the expansion of SkillupVR for military medical training, further broadening its applications in high-stakes environments.
+Simlogic has signed an MOU with a major private hospital group in Germany to integrate VR into its medical training.
+Additionally, a Vinnova grant will help expand SkillupVR for military medical training, broadening its use in high-stakes environments.

 With the global VR medical simulation market projected to grow from USD 954.6 million in 2022 to USD 8.5 billion by 2031*, demand for cost-effective, high-quality training solutions is rising.
 To support this growth, Simlogic has appointed distributors and agents in Germany, Italy, Norway, the Asia-Pacific region, and the Middle East.